July 15 - August 29, 2022

 The Seton Hall University Basic Health Assessment Refresher course is a computer-based learning program that provides an opportunity for registered nurses to further develop and hone basic health assessment skills prior to beginning an advanced health assessment course.
 Nurse practitioner students outside of Seton Hall who need this course are also welcome to register.

 Seton Hall University College of Nursing is an approved provider of nursing continuing professional development by the New Jersey State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Provider Number: P196-10/20-23.
-The faculty have declared no conflict of interest, there is no commercial support for this program.
+P196-10/20-23.

 College of Nursing

 Seton Hall University's College of Nursing has a mission to educate practitioners of nursing — from baccalaureate-prepared generalists to advanced practitioners — who aspire to be innovators and leaders in the nursing profession.
 The college established its graduate program in 1975, its Ph.D. program in 2006 and its Doctor of Nursing Practice program in 2009.
 U.S. News & World Report ranks the College's online graduate nursing programs among the top nursing programs nationwide.